A Test of Corporate Purpose (TCP)

 In the midst of the COVID-19 pandemic and with a spotlight on inequality, expectations for companies are rising.
 Today’s state of the world poses a test of both the breadth and durability of corporate purpose commitments, shifting the dynamics for thousands of companies as they confront new challenges and expectations.
 The current circumstances make for an unprecedented test of corporate purpose.

 The Test of Corporate Purpose (TCP) initiative will assess how purpose-driven companies respond in a time of severe global crises.
-TCP will assess hundreds of publicly traded companies on their performance in relation to the COVID-19 pandemic and inequality crises.
+TCP assessed hundreds of publicly traded companies on their performance in relation to the COVID-19 pandemic and inequality crises.
 TCP comprises the following elements:

-Research: In-depth research on hundreds of publicly traded companies’ performance, responses, and actions related to the COVID-19 pandemic and multiple dimensions of inequality.
+Research: In-depth research on 800+ publicly traded companies’ performance, responses, and actions related to the COVID-19 pandemic and multiple dimensions of inequality.
+TCP also examined whether or not signing the Business Roundtable’s statement of the purpose of a corporation impacted a company’s response.

-Survey: A survey circulated to a broad range of stakeholders (including businesses, NGOs, investors, academics, regulators, and policymakers) to compare and contrast perceptions and inform the empirical research.
+Survey: A survey (PDF available) circulated to a broad range of stakeholders (including businesses, NGOs, investors, academics, regulators, and policymakers) to compare and contrast perceptions and inform the empirical research.

 Case Studies: Case studies on best practices and shortcomings for high-profile companies.